 Escape from the Tower!

 However despite the wing clipping, there have been occasional escapes.
-Grog was last seen outside an East End pub called the 'Rose and Punchbowl' in 1981.
-Like Hardey he had been at the Tower for 21 years but unlike Hardey, Grog obviously felt he needed a change of scene!
+One such escapee was Grog, who was last seen outside an East End pub called the ‘Rose and Punchbowl’ in 1981.
+Although he had been at the Tower for 21 years, Grog obviously felt he needed a change of scene!

 Occasionally ravens have to be dismissed for bad behaviour.
 This happened to George who received his marching orders in 1986 after he developed an unhealthy taste for TV aerials:

 “On Saturday 13th September 1986, Raven George, enlisted 1975, was posted to the Welsh Mountain Zoo.
 Conduct unsatisfactory, service therefore no longer required.”

 Ravens can live to a very ripe age.
 The oldest raven to live at the Tower was called Jim Crow who died at the age of 44.
 The newest raven at the Tower is Poppy, who arrived in May 2018.

 Ravens in Wartime

 The fortunes of the Tower Ravens reached their lowest point just after World War II when only Raven Grip was left at the Tower.
 It is believed that the birds were upset by the continuous bombing of London.
 There is also the suggestion, although it has never been proved, that one raven, Mabel, was kidnapped!